PapaMarc/NCSScript/README.md

 # NetCam Studio - System ARM/DisARM (ADA_NCS, or ADA) console

-ADA_NCS is a functional Windows UI for a NetCam Studio Service 'System Console' which facilitates:
+ADA_NCS aims to be a functional, Windows UI, NetCam Studio Service 'System Console' which facilitates:

 USABILITY
 (presuming one can handle using a Powershell script, and configuring a few variables):